Teresa Lewis: ‘Fatal Vows’ On ID Begins With ‘Frightened’ Executed Inmate’s Murder Story Of Julian Lewis

 “Lewis offered herself and her 16-year-old daughter for sex to Matthew Shallenberger and Rodney Fuller.
 She stood by while they shot Lewis, 51, and his son, who was 25, in 2002.
 Lewis rummaged through her husband’s pockets for money while he lay dying and waited nearly an hour before calling paramedics.”

 It wasn’t long before Teresa Lewis was finally arrested.
 She confessed to plotting the murders after failing a lie detector test.
 For her part in the double killings, she received the death penalty.
-Her co-conspirators Matthew Shallenberger and Rodney Fuller received life sentences.
+Her co-conspirators Matthew Shallenberger and Rodney Fuller received life sentences, according to the Washington Post.

 When Teresa Lewis was finally executed in 2010, her supporters came out in droves.
 They condemned the state of Virginia for murdering Teresa, as they called it.
 Her supporters believed that it was unfair for Teresa to be on death row while the men who had actually gunned down her family were allowed to live.